What is Sonos?

 All your music, everywhere

 Punk rock in the living room.
 Dance music in the kitchen.
 Jazz in the den.
 Play different songs in different rooms - at the same time.
 Or have one song take over the entire house, as seen in this battle for sonic dominance featuring RAC.

 Learn and discover which Sonos players are right for you.

-- Do I need a BRIDGE or BOOST?
+- Do I need a BOOST?

 - Will Sonos work with my existing equipment?

 - What is the range of your system?

 - Can I connect Sonos to my TV?

 - Can I use Sonos without an internet connection or router?